Smooth generalized symmetries of quantum field theories: Examples from physics

-The case where $G$ acts on the source is rather more interesting, because it allows us to make contact with the way in which physicists usually study symmetries of QFTs, namely by considering transformations of fields leaving some classical action (or strictly speaking, the exponentiated action) invariant.
+To make things tractable, let us consider just a special class of group actions on $GL_n\mathrm{Conn}(M)$, namely those where a group object $G$ corresponding to a Lie group $\mathsf{G}$ acts on $GL_n\mathrm{Conn}(M)$ via the usual notion of a smooth action of $\mathsf{G}$ on $\mathsf{M}$.
+The induced action on $GL_n\mathrm{Conn}(M)$ is given by pulling smooth families of bundles back along a a smooth family of elements in $\mathsf{G}$.
+Doing so allows us to make contact with the way in which physicists usually study symmetries of QFTs, namely by considering transformations of fields leaving some classical action (or strictly speaking, the exponentiated action) invariant.

-The result itself is simple: using similar arguments to those just given for actions on the target, we get that the homotopy fixed points are given, as a space, by ${\Sm} \left(M/\!\!/G,B_\nabla GL_n\right)$.

-Let us now compare with what physicists do.
+So let us compare with what physicists do.
 To begin with, we ignore symmetry considerations.
 Since $d=1$, the physics here is that of a particle moving on the smooth manifold $\mathsf{M}$.
 In the case where $n=1$ ({\em i.e.} invertible QFTs), evaluating a QFT on the closed spacetime manifold $\mathsf{S}^1$ gives a complex number, which represents a possible contribution to the exponentiated action governing the dynamics.
 Since this action depends only on the orientation and the smooth map to $\mathsf{M}$ with which $\mathsf{S}^1$ is equipped, a physicist calls this a `topological' action term.

 Now, it has long been known (for a recent discussion, see \cite{DGRW20}) that in any spacetime dimension $d$, a source of such action terms is given by the differential cohomology \cite{CS85} in degree $d+1$ of the manifold $\mathsf{M}$, which refines the ordinary integral cohomology of $\mathsf{M}$ with information about the differential forms on $\mathsf{M}$.
 (Here, since no requirement of unitarity is imposed on the physics side, we should consider differential forms valued in $\ssC$ rather than $\ssR$.)